AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 >[!NOTE]
 >
->The token will be available to users who belong to the local **AEM administrators** group in the Cloud Service instance you are transferring content.
+>The token will be available to users who belong to the local **AEM administrators** group on the destination Cloud Service author service.

+### Unable to Start Ingestion {#unable-to-start-ingestion}

+You will be able to kick-off an ingestion to the destination environment only if you belong to the local **AEM administrators** group on the destination Cloud Service author service.
+If you don't belong to the AEM administrators group, you will see an error as shown below when you try to start an ingestion.

 ## What's Next {#whats-next}